Victor Ekpuk

 Victor Ekpuk (born 1964) is a Nigerian-born artist from Uyo in Akwa Ibom State.
-He is currently based in Washington, DC.
+He is currently based in Washington, D.C.
 Ekpuk came to prominence through his paintings and drawings, which reflect indigenous African philosophies of the Nsibidi and Uli art forms.

 Early Life and Influences

 Born in southern Nigeria, Victor Ekpuk's contemporary artwork draws upon early visual influences from the male-oriented Ekpe secret society found within the South-South and South-Eastern region.